About

 1: I do not reduce unnecessary consumption in my daily life.

-6: I consistently reduce unnecessary consumption in my daily life and practice voluntary minimalism as part of my lifestyle.
+6: I consistently reduce unnecessary consumption in my daily life and keep only what I really need.

 1